Three-body universality in the B meson sector: Formalism

-where $\Lambda$ is a cutoff used to regulate the loop integral for the self energy and $1/\Lambda$ suppressed terms have been neglected.
-The self energy $\Sigma'$ of the $Z'_b$ is obtained from Eq.~(\ref{selfenergy_Z}) if all parameters are replaced by their ``primed'' counterparts.
+where $\Lambda$ is a cutoff used to regulate the loop integral for the self-energy and $1/\Lambda$ suppressed terms have been neglected.
+The self-energy $\Sigma'$ of the $Z'_b$ is obtained from Eq.~(\ref{selfenergy_Z}) if all parameters are replaced by their ``primed'' counterparts.
 Inserting the self-energies into Eq.~(\ref{full_propagators_definition}) one can match the scattering amplitudes

 with their first order effective range expansions (ERE)

 to obtain the $B$ meson scattering lengths $a$ and $a'$ in the flavor channels of the $Z_b$ and $Z'_b$ (cf.~Eq.~(\ref{wavefunctions})), respectively.
 We find